AnqiAngelineWang/SOEN691/README.md

 * Runtime comparison between Spark and Sklearn
 ![image](https://github.com/AnqiAngelineWang/SOEN691/blob/master/res/image.png)

+From the figure above, it is easy to obtain that Sklearn has a better running time performance than Spark.
+The running time test has proceeded onto the same personal laptop for comparison.
+Data sets for this project fit into the RAM.
+This result also reflected that Sklearn has better performance than Spark because Sklearn does in-memory processing[4].
+Spark does not have the advantages of working with the datasets under this circumstance.
+It logistically works under a distributed system and better fits with larger datasets.
+This should be the reason to explain the test results.

 IV.Discussion
 ---
 In this project, we mainly conduct 3 cases to investigate the stock gain prediction and performance comparison between Scikit-learn and Spark MLlib.
 From the results of these experiments we draw the following conclusions: